Drawings and paintings

 The large collections of watercolours, tinted drawings, lead pencil and charcoal drawings, etc. mainly arrived at the Library during the 19th century through a number of donations.

 Two of the more significant donations, which constitute the foundation of the drawing collection, were from Major-General Carl Hård and Jacob Westin, Master of the Guild of Tanners.
 Hård’s donation (1834) contained more than 4,000 Swedish drawings and just under 500 foreign ones.
 The number contained in Westin’s donation (1877) is difficult to say, but they were part of the 68 portfolios of “maps, views and drawings of Sweden”, and 28 portfolios of portraits of Swedes, which together with other map and image material probably contributed to a separate department “Map and Chart Department” being founded at the University Library in the early 1900s.

 Examples of well-known drawings

-The most famous of the drawings at Uppsala University Library is a small and, at first glance, unimportant drawing that is usually called Courtiers from Geldern or the Silver Pencil Drawing.
+The most famous of our drawings is a small and, at first glance, unimportant drawing that is usually called Courtiers from Geldern or the Silver Pencil Drawing.

 Another example from the collections is the so-called Deposition Act, an initiation ritual that the students were forced to carry out in the 17th century.
 In today’s use of language, “deposition” would equal ragging.